nickolas-pohilets/swift-evolution/proposals/NNNN-closures-as-structs.md

 * read-only property
 * read-only subscript

+### Capture by reference

 Closures as structs are allowed to capture variables only by value.
+Attempt to capture value by reference should produce a compilation error.

 Values captured by reference would need to boxed.
 Boxing variables affects how compiler synthesises protocol conformance.
 Automatic boxing may silently produce a behaviour different from what developer expects.
 If needed, developers still can box captured values manually, being explicit about their intentions.
+From the other side, if developers want to capture mutable variable by value, they can use capture list to express this intention.

+### Mutating methods

+Invoking a closure does not change value of the closure.
+Closures-as-structs are expected to behave like regular closures, so using closure body to implement mutating function requirement is not allowed.
+But resulting struct may still have  other mutating methods, if they were synthesized by the compiler or provided by the protocol extension.

+### Access control

+Currently code in nested structs is allowed to access private members of the enclosing scope.
+So nested structs and closures are consistent in this behaviour, no changes are required.

+Properties synthesized for storing captured values have access level `private`.

+### Disambiguating `self` and `Self`.

+Whithin the body of the closure-as-struct, `self` and `Self` always refers to the `self` and `Self` from the parent context, and never to the anonymous struct itself. `self` from the outer context is captured in the anonymous struct as property named `self`.
+When writing equivalent struct manually, one would need to escape name of that property with backticks.

+If closure-as-struct adopts any methods from protocol extensions, inside protocol extensions code `self` and `Self` work the same way as they would do for any other struct conforming to this protocol - meaning that they refer to the anonymous struct itself.

+### Calling closure-as-struct

+For the consuming code, closure-as-struct is seen as a regular struct conforming to a protocol.
+So, to invoke closure body, one need to invoke corresponding method by name, unless that method is `callAsFunction`, as covered by [SE-0253](https://github.com/apple/swift-evolution/blob/master/proposals/0253-callable.md).

+### Syntax changes

-Proposal does not introduce any changes to the syntax of closures.
+Proposal does not introduce any changes to the closure syntax.

 ## Source compatibility